Ryuggo/HEPL-School/B2/README.md

 ### Unix

-Pass commands, each individual can have his own command
+Order commands, each individual can have his own command